-- Perform conceptual site layouts for sloped portions of the TEA to determine optimal finished ground elevations to minimize site grading requirements while creating building pads appropriate for industrial development. - Perform a more detailed assessment of upland and wetland habitat conditions within the TEA to refine Metro's inventory (including expanding the Sherwood Local Wetland Inventory to include the TEA). - Continue dialog with Clean Water Services to determine the extent to which their sensitive areas and vegetated corridors may affect development capacity of individual properties. - Factor wetlands into road alignment and site layout decisions to minimize impacts to the extent possible.
+- Perform conceptual site layouts for sloped portions of the TEA to determine optimal finished ground elevations to minimize site grading requirements while creating building pads appropriate for industrial development.
+This is especially important for the quarry site in the southeast portion of the TEA and would best be coordinated with the property owners to reflect anticipated filling operations. - Perform a more detailed assessment of upland and wetland habitat conditions within the TEA to refine Metro's inventory (including expanding the Sherwood Local Wetland Inventory to include the TEA). - Continue dialog with Clean Water Services to determine the extent to which their sensitive areas and vegetated corridors may affect development capacity of individual properties. - Factor wetlands into road alignment and site layout decisions to minimize impacts to the extent possible.
 Where avoidance is not practicable, wetland mitigation is a possible option to allow development.